-6 Reason Note
+Reason Note

-A brief message that's shown to the individual, describing why the person is being suggested to them.
+A brief message that will be shown to the user describing why the person is being suggested to them.

-Reminded Days
+6 Reminded Days

-The number of days to wait before notifying the person of this suggestion again if they haven't followed the suggestion.
+The number of days to wait before notifying the person of this suggestion again if they have not followed the suggestion.
 Leave it blank if the person should never be reminded.